AMQP::Client

 Support

-The library is fully supported by CloudAMQP, the largest RabbitMQ hosting provider in the world.
+The library is fully supported by CloudAMQP, the largest LavinMQ and RabbitMQ hosting provider in the world.
 Open an issue or email our support if you have problems or questions.

 Documentation